A Beginner’s Guide to Autocallable ETFs: Earning Income from the Stock Market

 Automatic reinvestment.
 When a note is called or matures inside an ETF, proceeds are automatically reinvested into new positions.
 No action required from the investor.

 ATCL takes this further than most.
-Rather than laddering weekly — which typically produces around 52 notes — ATCL adds a new autocallable position every single trading day, maintaining between 252 and 1,262 individual positions at any time.
+Rather than laddering weekly, which typically produces around 52 notes, ATCL adds a new autocallable position every single trading day, maintaining between 252 and 1,262 individual positions at any time.
 As of March 17, 2026, the fund held 287 live autocallables with 100% above the coupon barrier and a weighted average coupon of 14.28%.
+Portfolio characteristics change daily and are not indicative of future results.

 What to Know Before You Invest